13 May 2020

 She was very successful in the roles of Aricie in 'Phèdre' and Atalide in 'Bajazet'.
 She also played in contemporary theatre, such as 'Paraître' by Maurice Donnay, 'Les Fresnay' by Vandérem, 'L'Amour vigil' by de Flers and Caillavet, and 'The Wonderful Flower' by Miguel Zamacoïs.

 She also interpreted the heroines of Alexandre Dumas fils, Paul Hervieu, Édouard Pailleron, and Octave Mirbeau.
-She became a Sociétaire (a member) in 1910 and left in the Comédie Française in 1912.
+She became a Sociétaire (a member) in 1910 and left the Comédie Française in 1912.

+During the First World War, Marcelle Géniat became a nurse and devoted her care to the wounded.
 After the war, she made a great career on the boulevards.
 Her best-known role was as Mademoiselle in the play by Jacques Deval.
+In the 1930s, in addition to being an actress, Géniat was also the director of a correctional centre for girls in Boulogne-Billancourt.

 Marcelle Géniat in Le Roi 's amuse